ufyTeX/ufy/README.md

 ### Checkout and setup ufy

-Install _ufy_ and make an executable binary available on PATH.
+The following commands install _ufy_ and make it available as an executable on PATH.
 If you encounter any problems, make sure you have followed the instructions above to install and activate Lua in a sandbox first.
+File an issue if the problems persist.

 ```
 git clone https://github.com/deepakjois/ufy